pkg-tool/vibro/docs/src/configuring-languages.md

 }
 ```

-This configuration tells Zed to:
+This configuration tells Vector to:

 - Treat `.c` files as C++ instead of C
 - Recognize files named "MyLockFile" as TOML